melbsurfer/osm-geoserver-styles/README.md

 The styles area also used for the large scale, 1:10m [Natural Earth](http://www.naturalearthdata.com// "Title") data set.

 *Note: A new branch has been added with changes to the map.
-The osm2 branch has the latest version of the styles.*
+The [osm2]    (https://github.com/melbsurfer/osm-geoserver-styles/blob/osm2/README.md "Title")branch has the latest version of the styles.*